 FSUBroncos.com Pigskin Press Talk with Lawrence Kershaw

-He was officially introduced as the 15th head coach in program history during a press conference held at Felton J. Capel Arena on Jan.
+Kershaw was officially introduced as the 15th head coach in program history on Jan.
 22, 2013.

-Coach Kershaw has eight years of experience as an offensive coordinator and a total of 17 on the collegiate level.
-He will take over the Bronco program after serving as the offensive coordinator and offensive line coach at Florida A&M University in Tallahassee, FL for the past five years.
-FAMU finished as Mid-Eastern Athletic Conference Co-Champions in 2010 with a 7-1 record.
+Kershaw has eight years of experience as an offensive coordinator and a total of 19 on the collegiate level.
+He took over the Bronco program after serving as the offensive coordinator and offensive line coach at Florida A&M University in Tallahassee, FL for five years.
+FAMU finished as Mid-Eastern Athletic Conference (MEAC) Co-Champions in 2010 with a 7-1 record.

 In 2007, Kershaw was the offensive line coach at Hampton University.
 The offense finished first in the MEAC in Scoring, Passing and Red Zone Offense.
 In 2006, he served as the offensive line coach and coordinator of the strength and conditioning program at Truman State University.